cfs-tools/cfs-basecamp/README.md

 # Using Basecamp

 ## Build the core Flight System Target
-This must be done prior to running the python ground system because it creates python libraries that define the cFS app interfaces.
+This must be done prior to running the Python ground system because it creates Python libraries that define the cFS app interfaces.

     cd cfs-basecamp/cfe-eds-framework
     make SIMULATION=native prep